Have you ever been told that you snore? You’re not alone! Millions of people suffer from the effects of snoring and sleep apnea.

 If you think you may be suffering from sleep apnea, Dr. Siddall and Dr. Dunn can provide a home sleep study with our state of the art sleep monitoring device.
 Should you need treatment, our custom oral appliances can naturally open your airway and increase oxygen flow as you sleep.
 We can even file your treatment against your medical insurance!

 There are several treatment options for those suffering from sleep apnea.
 At Lisa Siddall, DDS we focus on offering minimally invasive oral appliance therapy!

 Oral Appliance Therapy

 Not everyone is an ideal candidate for a CPAP machine.
-That’s why Dr. Siddall and Dr. Burke use oral appliances to help alleviate the symptoms of sleep apnea.
+That’s why Dr. Siddall and Dr. Dunn use oral appliances to help alleviate the symptoms of sleep apnea.

 An oral appliance is similar to a retainer or mouth guard and slightly advances the lower jaw or tongue, which can better open your airway during sleep.

 This type of device can improve your breathing and reduce snoring.
 Everyone’s mouth is different, so at Lisa Siddall, DDS we provide customized oral appliances for each patient.

 Schedule Your Consultation With Dr. Siddall or Dr. Dunn Today!

 Sleep is vital to your health and quality of life, so if you’re concerned you or your loved one suffers from sleep apnea, give our Lake Leelanau dental practice a call.
 We’re always happy to answer any questions you have about sleep apnea or any of the other services we offer.

 A consultation with Dr. Siddall or Dr. Dunn can be the best way to answer all of your questions and determine if sleep apnea treatment could be the best solution for your health and wellness!